Dove Cameron sings How Can I Lose You

-Honoré de Balzac noted that” true love is eternal, infinite, and always like itself.
-It is equal and pure, without violent demonstrations: it is seen with white hairs and is always young in the heart…” In this beautiful song, accompanied richly, Cheyenne Jackson intimately expresses the passion, sentiment, beauty, and frustration of forbidden secret love.
-Based on the myth of Hero and Leander in the town of Sestos in the Dardanelles, lovers bonded in secret are doomed inexorably into the classic Romantic demise of couples like Romeo and Juliet, Mimi and Rodolpho, Aida and Radames, and as Dido in Berlioz’ Les Troyens sings, “I wish to die, in my immense anguish submerged.”
+Honoré de Balzac noted, ” true love is eternal, infinite, and always like itself.
+It is equal and pure, without violent demonstrations: it is seen with white hairs and is always young in the heart…” In this beautiful song, accompanied richly, Cheyenne Jackson intimately expresses forbidden secret love’s passion, sentiment, beauty, and frustration.
+Based on the myth of Hero and Leander in the town of Sestos in the Dardanelles, lovers bonded in secret are doomed inexorably into the classic Romantic demise of couples like Romeo and Juliet, Mimi and Rodolfo, Aida and Radames, and as Dido in Berlioz’ Les Troyens sings, “I wish to die, in my immense anguish submerged.”

 The legend of Medusa, one of three Gorgon sisters who turned those who looked at her into stone, features masterful convincing performances by John Brancy as Perseus, Nina Bernstein as Medusa, Lori Wilner as Stheno, and Dianne Drayse Alonso as Euryale.
 It is presented in a masterful cartoon animation designed by Earl Womack.
 Medusa loses her head after all.